Workers thrive in cultures that encourage support, personal growth and open communication.

 Additionally, treat your employees like humans – they have personal lives and should not feel pressured to stay late or be available for contact after hours.
 Overwhelming them will impact the quality of their work, and thereby impact your company's bottom line.
 It's difficult for workers to perform efficiently if they are stressed or anxious, struggling to achieve a work-life balance.

-Practice open communication
+Practice open communication.

 If you are not communicating clearly with your employees, and they don't know about core values or any company changes, your business is at risk for many issues.
 For instance, employees may feel indifferent or passionless because they aren't involved in major company decisions.

 Without communication, employees also won't know how they're performing or if they need to improve in certain areas.
 This can cause confidence issues, and employees may feel too timid to take risks or be creative.
-They may also feel intimidated when speaking up, therefore keeping quiet when they want to pitch an idea or ask questions about a task.
+They may also feel intimidated when speaking up, instead keeping quiet when they want to pitch an idea or ask questions about a task.

-Promote core values
+Promote core values.

 Your company's core values should always be kept in mind through every task you and your team complete.
 Each person in the company needs to understand and respect the company's principles to ensure everyone is on the same page, no matter their position or status.

 Leaders should practice these values to set an example for the rest of the company and remind everyone what's important to the company instead of getting sidetracked.
 Values provide a common ground for all workers.
 Some examples of core values include: